chadulous/PixelVision8wiki/API_TotalSprites.md

 # TotalSprites

-Returns the total number of sprites in the system.
-You can pass in an optional argument to get a total number of sprites the Sprite Chip can store by passing in false for ignoreEmpty.
-By default, only sprites with pixel data will be included in the total return.
+The `TotalSprites()` API returns the total number of sprites in the `SpriteChip`.
+By default, it returns all of the available sprites from the `SpriteChip`.
+By supplying `true `for the `ignoreEmpty `argument, it returns only sprites that contain pixel data.
+If all of the values of a sprite’s pixel data are set to `-1`, it will be considered empty by the `SpriteChip`.

 ## Usage

-`TotalSprites ( bool ignoreEmpty )`
+`TotalSprites ( ignoreEmpty )`

 ## Arguments